open-energy-transition/MapYourGrid/docs/starter-kit.md

 ## **<div class="tools-header">5.
 Choose a Good First Line</div>**
 Our community is constantly investigating transmission lines that are suitable for beginner friendly mapping experiences.
 Simply select a 'Good First Lines' from the following spreadsheet, and tick it if you have started mapping it:

-??? success "Starter powerlines (Click Me)"
+??? success "Good First Lines (Click Me)"
     <iframe
      src="https://docs.google.com/spreadsheets/d/13YZftK9xZ09t2oSvhwjE0Zb7P25nl9OaUAxIBVNH0js/edit?usp=sharing&rm=minimal"
      class="iframestyle"